-The area of investigation is within a Park and under the ownership and management of Parks Victoria.
+The area of investigation is within a Park classified reserved as 'other park' under the Act and under the ownership and management of Parks Victoria.
 Land consent under s27 of the Act will be required from Parks Victoria for the proposed works to occur.